jbetancur/react-flexybox/README.md

 * offsets

 ## Supported Browsers (CSS)
-Flexy Box CSS is prefixed and tested for the following browsers.
-If are loading the scss directly (webpack, gulp, etc) then you will need to ensure that you create a task to auto prefix.
+Flexy Box CSS is tested on the following browsers, but it will be up to you to set your autoprefixing.

 * Chrome *
 * Firefox *
 * Safari (flex wrap does not currently work in safari due to webkit bug)*
 * Edge *
-* IE 10 & 11 -- (maybe)
+* IE 11
 * iOS *

 # Contributing